-This intensive 2-day workshop sponsored by the Maine Department of Education and New Beginnings was developed to address the specific needs of youth who are in high risk situations.
-It will help alternative educators, staff of shelters and group homes, substance abuse counselors, mental health personnel, outreach workers, and others who work with high-risk young people.
-The HRAP training is designed to help these youth workers to acquire the skills and knowledge they need to effectively address a variety of challenging issues that come up when working with vulnerable youth clients.
+This FREE intensive 2-day workshop sponsored by the Maine Department of Education and New Beginnings was developed to address the specific needs of youth who are in high risk situations.
+Alternative educators, staff of shelters and group homes, substance abuse counselors, mental health personnel, outreach workers, and others who work with high-risk young people are encouraged to attend.
+The High Risk Adolescent Prevention (HRAP) Training is designed to help these youth workers to acquire the skills and knowledge they need to effectively address a variety of challenging issues that come up when working with vulnerable youth clients.

 Motivating youth to assess and reduce their risks is challenging work.
-Adults need to feel comfortable talking honestly with youth about sensitive issues such as alcohol and drug use, a wide range of sexual behaviors, and attitudes and beliefs around sexual orientation.
+Adults need to feel comfortable talking honestly with youth about sensitive issues such as alcohol and drug use, a wide range of sexual behaviors, and attitudes and beliefs around gender and sexuality.
 With adolescent pregnancy, increasing substance use, and HIV infection still happening in Maine – plus sexually transmitted infections (STIs) highest among 15-24 year olds – prevention strategies are more important now than ever!

 HRAP goes far beyond “the facts.”
 This intensive workshop meets the specific needs of youth in high-risk situations.
 It is very interactive and emphasizes practicing skills through role plays.
 Information and skills which are taught during this training include: